 International projects include Le Jardin Secret in the heart of the medina in Marrakech, a garden located on the waterways near Kottayam in Kerala, and show gardens for the international horticulture exhibition at IGA Berlin 2017 and the international garden expo Beijing 2019.

-Tom has also designed eight award winning gardens for the Chelsea Flower Show all of which were presented with gold medals and three ‘Best in Show’.
-In 2018, Tom was delighted to return to the Chelsea Flower Show after eight years absence to create The Weston Garden, celebrating 60 years of the Garfield Weston Foundation.
+He has also designed eight award winning gardens for the Chelsea Flower Show, all of which were presented with gold medals and three ‘Best in Show’.

-Tom regularly presents talks and lectures, and continues to write occasionally for the Guardian, Financial Times and Telegraph, amongst others.
-An exhibition on his work, the first about a living garden designer in the UK, was held at the Garden Museum in London in 2011.
-A monograph of his work to date is due to be published by Thames & Hudson in 2020.
-Tom is a Trustee of the Garden Museum and a Vice President of the Royal Horticultural Society.
+Tom regularly gives talks and lectures, and continues to write occasionally for the Guardian, Financial Times and Daily Telegraph, amongst others.
+An exhibition on his work, the first about a living garden designer in the UK, was held at the Garden Museum in 2011.

 Tom is a Vice President of the Royal Horticultural Society, a Trustee of the Garden Museum, an Honorary Fellow of the Royal Institute of British Architects, a Fellow of the Landscape Institute, and a Fellow of the Society of Garden Designers.